andr-ew/brds/README.md

 pattern start/length quantization

-consider splitting alt into separate sum & scale pages, for more UI space
+consider splitting alt into separate mix & scale pages, for more UI space
-- display truth tables on grid for each sum mode
+- display truth tables on grid for each mix mode